-The shift in the international security environment to a situation of renewed great power competition underscores a question for the Arctic states regarding whether and how to respond to China's growing activities in the Arctic could create new opportunities for cooperation between China and the Arctic states.
-They also, however, have the potential for posing challenges to the Arctic states in terms of defending their own interests in the Arctic.290
+The renewal of great power competition underscores a question for the Arctic states regarding whether and how to respond to China's growing activities in the Arctic.
+China's growing activities in the Arctic could create new opportunities for cooperation between China and the Arctic states.
+They also, however, have the potential for posing challenges to the Arctic states in terms of defending their own interests in the Arctic.
+130

 For U.S. policymakers, a general question is how to integrate China's activities in the Arctic into the overall equation of U.S.-China relations, and whether and how, in U.S. policymaking, to link China's activities in the Arctic to its activities in other parts of the world.
-One specific question concerns potential areas for U.S.-Chinese cooperation in the Arctic.291 Another specific question could be whether to impose punitive costs on China in the Arctic for unwanted actions that China takes elsewhere.
-As one hypothetical example of such a cost-imposing action, U.S. policymakers
+One specific question concerns potential areas for U.S.-Chinese cooperation in the Arctic.
+131 Another specific question could be whether to impose punitive costs on China in the Arctic for unwanted actions that China takes elsewhere.
+As one potential example of such a cost-imposing action, U.S. policymakers could consider moving to suspend China's observer status on the Arctic Council 132 as a punitive